Signed in as:

 Kings and queens, pirates and shipwrecks, mistaken identities and betrayal, lost children – and above all, love.
 When Prince Pericles of Tyre flees from the wrath of the King of Antioch, he sets off on a lifelong journey which will see him reach dizzying heights – and lose the very things that matter most again and again.
 Will the gods ultimately be kind to him?
 Or is he doomed to misfortune, and loneliness?
-This production of Pericles – performed by students of Murdoch University’s Shakespeare unit in November 2016 – was adapted and directed by Jenny de Reuck, with original songs and score by Nick Choo.

 A colourful, flamboyant and quirky take on the tragedy, this musical took on the dramatics and histrionics of the story of King Richard and turned it on its head by setting it in an Indian nightclub and giving it a pseudo-Bollywood, quasi-Middle Eastern Eurovision quality.